Jaybit0/QML/readme.md

 ### Basic Setup and Module import

-Include this code at the beginning on your script.
+Include this code at the beginning of your script.
 This will automatically import all necessary modules.

 ```julia
 include("../Modules/SetupTool.jl")